An Enthusiast's Guide To A Great Webcam Shot | ETF Trends

 Some Background

 I’ve always been fascinated by photography and movie making.
-I actually got my undergraduate degree in creative writing and moved to LA in the 1980’s to write the Great American Screenplay.
-I ended up writing the Great American Title Page, and slid into the production side of the business and, if I’m honest, don’t really have much talent when it comes to putting ideas on screen.
+I got my undergraduate degree in creative writing and moved to LA in the 1980s to write the Great American Screenplay.
+I ended up writing the Great American Title Page, and slid into the production side of the business and, if I’m honest, don’t have much talent when it comes to putting ideas on screen.

 Fast forward a decade, and I helped build a mutual fund company called “MetaMarkets,” where part of our shtick was that we had live feeds from our trading desk and broadcast every move we made.
 In 1998 or so, that was a big deal, technologically, but it was a blast figuring it all out.

 For the past 20 years, I’ve worked from a home office, which means Video has been a part of my life.
-In the past few years, the technology and the internet have gotten good enough that for a few thousand bucks, you can actually feed a TV network an image, and audio, that’s as good or in some cases better than what they produce in studio.
+In the past few years, the technology and the internet have gotten good enough that for a few thousand bucks, you can actually feed a TV network an image and audio, that’s as good or, in some cases, better than what they produce in the studio.
 Things move fast.

 But all that said, I am NOT an expert.
 I’m just a guy who’s into this stuff as a hobby and has applied some of that to work.